 Harnessing photonics to lead the next wave of advancements in AI computation.

-“Semiconductors are arguably humanity’s greatest achievement to date,” says Jimmy Goodrich, vice president of global policy at the Semiconductor Industry Association.
+“Semiconductors are arguably humanity’s greatest achievement to date,” says Jimmy Goodrich, Vice President of Global Policy at the Semiconductor Industry Association.
 Over the last half century, what has fueled the digital semiconductors’ pervasiveness in society is described by Moore’s Law, built on the observation that the number of transistors on a microchip doubles every two years, and the cost per transistor is halved.

-Celestial’s founders understand that there are three pillars for a successful AI architecture.
+Lazovsky and his team have a shared belief that there are three pillars for a successful AI architecture.
 It must:

-- Solve real customer problems
+- Solve real customer application problems

 - Be designed for reliability, manufacturability, and low-cost from the start